tigershan1130/RLSimUE/README.md

 ## 🚀 AirSim Multirotor Quick Setup Instructions

 ### 1. Download and Setup Unreal Engine Executable
-- Download the latest release of Unreal Engine executable
+- Download the latest release of our current project(executable on the right side of release page)
 - Ensure the executable is properly installed and configured

 ### 2. Configure AirSim Settings